Nolan Gorman Preview, Player Props: Cardinals vs. Braves

 Nolan Gorman At The Plate

-- Among qualified hitters in baseball, his batting average ranks 124th, his on-base percentage ranks 97th, and he is 49th in the league in slugging.
+- Among the qualified hitters, he ranks 118th in batting average, while his on-base percentage ranks 94th and he is 37th in slugging.

-- Gorman has driven in a run in 37 games this season (33.3%), including 20 games with more than one RBI (18.0%).
-He has also driven home three or more of his team's runs in eight contests.
+- In 33.9% of his games this year, Gorman has had at least one RBI.
+He's picked up more than one in 18.8% and driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.